pixelmorto/wine-discord-rpc/README.md

 This is meant to be integrated into a Wine source tree with a patch, so it is built with wine and wineboot can launch the program.

-However, the program can be ran before the game as an add-on like so:
+However, the program can be ran with a program like so:
 ```
-wine discord.exe.so && wine game_exe_here.exe
+wine discord.exe.so & wine game_exe_here.exe
 ```

 ## Improvements